joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 For defining the pipeline [GitHub Actions](https://github.com/features/actions) sould be used.

 1. Create your GitHub Actions worflow file: `.github/workflows/pipeline.yml`
-2. Define the application pipeline
+2. Define the application pipeline:
     - build
     - test
     - upload (to Docker Hub)
-3. If the pipeline succeeds the image should be uploaded to Docker Hub using the covention: `teamname:tag`
+3. If the pipeline succeeds the image should be uploaded to Docker Hub using the covention: `teamname:tag`.

 ## PART 4 - DEPLOY